Women photographers: The first professionals

 In Switzerland, Franziska Möllinger (1817–1880) began to take daguerreotypes of Swiss scenic views around 1842, publishing lithographic copies of them in 1844.
 She was also professionally engaged in taking portraits from 1843.
 Some 20 years later, Alwina Gossauer (1841–1926) became one of the first women professional photographers.

 In France, Geneviève Élisabeth Disdéri was an early professional in the photography business.
-Together with her husband, André-Adolphe-Eugène Disdéri who is remembered for patenting the carte de visite process, she established a daguerrotype studio in Brest in the late 1840s.
+Together with her husband, André-Adolphe-Eugène Disdéri who is remembered for patenting the carte de visite process, she established a daguerreotype studio in Brest in the late 1840s.
 After Disdéri left her for Paris in 1847, she continued to run the business alone.
 In 1855, Madame Vaudé-Green opened Photographie catholique, a photography studio in Paris, specialising in photographic paper reproduction of masterpieces of religious paintings, such as Peter Paul Rubens, Fra Bartolomeo and Nicolas Poussin.

 Bertha Wehnert-Beckmann was probably Germany's first professional female photographer.
 In 1843, she opened a studio in Leipzig together with her husband and ran the business herself after his death in 1847.
-Emilie Bieber opened a daguerrotype studio in Hamburg in 1852.
+Emilie Bieber opened a daguerreotype studio in Hamburg in 1852.
 After a slow start, business picked up and she ran the studio until 1885 when she transferred it to her nephew.
 In 1863, German photographer Emma Kirchner moved to Delft in Holland and opened her studio E. Kirchner & Co.